scrtlabs/secret-contracts-examples/README.md

-# Secret Contracts Example List
+# Secret Contract Examples List
 A curated list of Secret Contracts ordered by complexity.
 Secret Agents are welcome to suggest their own projects and improve these.

 ### Basic